TLS® Stay Fit Kit

 The highest concentration of calcium is found in milk.
 Other foods rich in calcium include vegetables such as collard greens, Chinese cabbage, mustard greens, broccoli, bok choy and tofu.
 Calcium is an essential mineral with a wide range of biological roles.
 In bone, calcium accounts for approximately 40 percent of bone weight.
 The skeleton has a structural requisite and acts as a storehouse for calcium.

 Foods rich in magnesium include unpolished grains, nuts and green vegetables.
 Green leafy vegetables are good sources of magnesium because of their chlorophyll content.
 Meats, starches, dairy products and refined and processed foods contain low amounts of magnesium.
 Research shows that many people’s diets are deficient in magnesium.
-Magnesium is a component of the mineralised part of bone, and is necessary for the metabolism of potassium and calcium in adults.
-It is also important for the mobilisation of calcium, transporting it inside the cell for further utilisation.
+Magnesium is a component of the mineralized part of bone, and is necessary for the metabolism of potassium and calcium in adults.
+It is also important for the mobilization of calcium, transporting it inside the cell for further utilization.
 It plays a key role in the functioning of muscle and nervous tissue.
 Magnesium is necessary for the synthesis of all proteins, nucleic acids, nucleotides, cyclic adenosine monophosphate, lipids and carbohydrates.

 Foods rich in potassium include fresh vegetables and fruits, such as bananas, oranges, cantaloupe, avocado, raw spinach, cabbage and celery.
 Potassium is an essential mineral that helps to keep fluid balance.
 It also plays a role in a wide variety of biochemical and physiological processes.
 Potassium is important in releasing energy from protein, fat and carbohydrates during metabolism.